img

 Interested in Jewish history and ritual?
 Involved in an interfaith relationship?
 Want to learn more about your Jewish neighbors, friends, or family members?
 Seeking conversion?

-Organized and taught by the rabbis of The Synagogue Forum of Greater Dayton.
+Organized and taught by the rabbis of the Synagogue Forum of Greater Dayton.
 The course offers an in-depth look at Judaism from Conservative, Orthodox/Traditional, and Reform perspectives along with guest speakers who offer their insights and broaden exposure to the Jewish community.
 Presented by the Synagogue Forum of Greater Dayton; Beth Abraham Synagogue, Beth Jacob Congregation, Temple Beth Or, Temple Israel; with the support of the Jewish Federation of Greater Dayton.

 Intro to Judaism is held once a year between Fall and Spring quarter.
-Virtual classes are held one night a week.

 The Synagogue Forum of Greater Dayton consists of: